Skip to main content

 WIP

 Displays transactions with a status of WIP.
-The Value total column is replaced with the WIP value column.
+The Value total column is replaced with the WIP value column, and Expense Type is removed.

 Invoiced